-As an island nation with a trove of unique wildlife that evolved in isolation from the rest of the world, Australia is particularly susceptible to biological invasions.
-Invasive species have caused the majority of species extinctions in Australia over the past 230 years and, along with loss of habitat, are the highest impact threat to nationally listed threatened species and ecosystems.
+As an island nation with unique wildlife that evolved in isolation from the rest of the world, Australia is particularly susceptible to biological invasions.
+Invasive species will continue to be the major cause of species extinctions in Australia unless we prioritise and adequately fund these critical areas.